Those who remained steadfast on Islam During the Apostasy Part 6

 أمعن فإن أمامك عبد القيس

-Apply yourself assiduously, for in front of you is ‘Abdul Qais![10]
+Apply yourself assiduously, for in front of you is the ‘Abdul Qais![10]

-So, he proceeded until he reached them, and he passed by Thumamah ibn Uthal al Hanafi, so he strengthened him with himself and with his tribe, Banu Suhaym.[11]
+So, he proceeded until he reached them, and he passed by Thumamah ibn Uthal al Hanafi, so he strengthened Thumamah with himself and his tribe, the Banu Suhaym.[11]
 He roused the Muslims in those regions.[12]
-Al Jarud used to send fighting men to al ‘Ala’[13], thus a large army gathered with him.
-With this army, he fought the apostates and Allah granted victory to the believers through him after they had faced a severe trial when the apostates besieged them in the village of believers, Juwatha.[14]
+Al Jarud used to send warriors to al ‘Ala’[13], thus a large army gathered with him.
+With this army, he fought the apostates and Allah granted victory to the believers through him after they had faced a severe trial when the apostates besieged them in the village of the believers, Juwatha.[14]

-Among those who supported al ‘Ala’ in suppressing the Fitnah of Bahrain were also:
+Among those who supported al ‘Ala’ in suppressing the Fitnah of Bahrain were:

-Those who remained steadfast on Islam in the land of Tamim were people such as ‘Amr and the Abna’ and Sa’d ibn Tamim and al Rabab.[24]
+Those who remained steadfast on Islam in the land of the Tamim were people such as ‘Amr, the Abna’, Sa’d ibn Tamim, and the Rabab.[24]

 The Muslims of Bahrain assisted the leaders of Islam in quelling the Fitnah of Dhu al Taj Laqit ibn Malik al Azdi.[26]